 A little while ago, I went to a Journey to Wholeness session and we were tearing down spiritual and mental walls that have blocked me for some time.
 And one of those walls was a lie:

-As a little girl, about 2 years old, I was helping my mom and dad move into the next door apartment that had 2 bedrooms.
-It was just me and them, before, living in a one bedroom apartment.
-I can’t remember the one bedroom apartment.
-But I forever remember holding my mother’s garbage can from her bedroom, that I believe was a wedding present that matched their hamper with the attached flip lid.
-As a 2 year old, I thought I was happy to be there, helping my parents move from one apartment to the other.
-As a two year old, I knew nothing of the impending dangers, abandonment issues or levels of abuse that would occur in the next 5 years.
+As a little girl, about 2 years old, I was helping my mom and dad move into the next-door apartment that had 2 bedrooms.
+It was just me and them, before, living in a one-bedroom apartment.
+I can’t remember the one-bedroom apartment.
+But I forever remember holding my mother’s garbage can from her bedroom, which I believe was a wedding present that matched their hamper with the attached flip lid.
+As a 2-year-old, I thought I was happy to be there, helping my parents move from one apartment to the other.
+As a two-year-old, I knew nothing of the impending dangers, abandonment issues, or levels of abuse that would occur in the next 5 years.

 In that healing session of Journey to Wholeness (as a woman in her 50’s remembering that scene as though it were yesterday) all the bad memories came flooding in from the 5 years we lived in that apartment until after I turned 7.

 That day standing in the hallway as my parent held the door open for me to walk in with this garbage can, is forever frozen in my mind.
 It was like it was a turning point.
 And the truth of the matter, many hurtful things happened after the next sibling came and so forth till the summer my 4th sibling was due and we moved from that two-bedroom apartment to the neighboring 3 bedroom townhouse.
 (I am the oldest of 6 children.)
 I won’t describe the horrid acts of betrayal that happened in that home.
 I won’t describe the violence and abuse.